The 20 Best Tracheoesophageal Fistula Doctors Near Me in Maryland, US

 Offers Telehealth

-Monik Lammi is a Gastroenterologist in Columbia, Maryland.
+Monik Lammi is a Gastroenterologist practicing medicine in Columbia, Maryland.
 Dr. Lammi is rated as an Experienced provider by MediFind in the treatment of Tracheoesophageal Fistula.
-Her top areas of expertise are Swallowing Difficulty, Painful Swallowing, Intestinal Pseudo-Obstruction, Endoscopy, and Colonoscopy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Swallowing Difficulty, Painful Swallowing, Intestinal Pseudo-Obstruction, Endoscopy, and Colonoscopy.
+Dr. Lammi is board certified in American Board Of Internal Medicine.

 Advanced in Tracheoesophageal Fistula